Bike-share firms pledge to put brakes on indiscriminate parking as licence deadline looms

 However, the firm added that users who commit the offence will be given a “grace period” to unlock their bicycles and park it within the designated areas.

-Mr Phua, who uses the ofo service 4 times daily, admitted that he will probably have to change his parking habits once the fines kick in.
+Mr Phua, who uses the ofo service four times daily, admitted that he will probably have to change his parking habits once the fines kick in.

 “We are not sure how much the fines will be, but I don’t think I’m prepared to risk finding out.
 It’s tempting to park at places conveniently but it’s something I’ll have to take note of in the near future,” he said.